GoldenDiamondPE/CMPSC311ChatApp/README.md

 ## Client/GUI
-Uses GTK library for GUI.
-GUI is further refined by HTML and CSS
+Uses GTK library for GUI, which is uses the XML and CSS files to construct its apperance.

 Standard connection methods and error checks for successful connection.